SCCapstone/CCChatbot/README.md

 Click the link https://acme-chatbot.firebaseapp.com/ to view the chatbot built and design with Angular.

-Click the link https://bot.dialogflow.com/144fa622-1dcb-43a6-b535-f9107a8edb6b to view the web demo chatbot provided by dialogflow.

 The Acme Cable Company Calendar https://calendar.google.com/calendar?cid=Nm1mOXVycWdubDdjcm5iZzE3b3BwcDZlbnNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ.

 # Testing

 Dialog for testing the angular chatbot is provided on the support page.

-Use the dialogflow web demo to test the Google Calendar API.
+Open the calendar to view appointment.

 Angular Chatbot reads and writes to DB.
 Engages the user about their internet connection.